glasgowcompbio/vimms/demo/untargeted/plan.md

    - **Status:** Not started

 5. **Identification**
-   - Match observed peaks to the ground‑truth MSP library to assess performance.
+   - Match observed peaks to the ground   truth MSP library to assess performance.
    - **Status:** Not started

-A main pipeline script will orchestrate these steps once they are implemented.
+6. **Evaluation**
+   - Measure alignment accuracy against the ground truth using metrics such as precision, recall, F1 score and adjusted Rand index.
+   - **Status:** Completed (evaluated in `pipeline.py`)

+7. **Pipeline Script**
+   - Orchestrate all steps from data generation through evaluation.
+   - **Status:** Completed (`pipeline.py` chains the full workflow)